cooperative-computing-lab/cctools/doc/manuals/taskvine/index.md

 If a temporary file is unexpectedly lost due to the crash or failure of a worker, then the task that created it will be re-executed.
-Temp files may also be replicated across workers to a degree set by the `vine_tune` parameter `temp-replica-count'.
+Temp files may also be replicated across workers to a degree set by the `vine_tune` parameter `temp-replica-count`.
 Temp file replicas are useful if significant work is required to re-execute the task that created it.
 The contents of a temporary file can be obtained with `fetch_file`